-Abatement Reduction of an amount of carbon dioxide or equivalent.
 Certified Emission Reduction Tradable unit representing one tonne of carbon dioxide-equivalent abatement generated under the Clean Development Mechanism.
-Additionality Abatement is additional if it would not have occurred in the absence of a government program or a market for offset units.
-Clean Development A market mechanism under the Kyoto Protocol associated with emissions reduction projects in American Carbon Registry American Carbon Registry produces Emission Reduction Tonne (ERT).
-Mechanism Compliance market developing countries.
-A carbon market created and regulated by Article 6 Rules Article 6 of the Paris Agreement establishes a framework for international cooperation of international, national or regional emissions reduction regimes. countries to reduce emissions and meet their nationally determined contributions.
-Corresponding adjustments Actions taken by a host party and buying party to adjust their accounts for reporting under the Australian National Registry of National registry to track the location and ownership of carbon units issued under the Paris Agreement in order to avoid double counting of abatement under Article 6.
-Emissions Units Carbon credit Emissions Reduction Fund and Kyoto Protocol.
+Clean Development Mechanism A market mechanism under the Kyoto Protocol associated with emissions reduction projects in developing countries.
+Compliance market A carbon market created and regulated by international, national or regional emissions reduction regimes.
+Corresponding adjustments Actions taken by a host party and buying party to adjust their accounts for reporting under the Paris Agreement in order to avoid double counting of abatement under Article 6.
 Double counting One tonne of abatement is used to compensate for more than one tonne of emissions.
-Double A tradable unit that represents one tonne of greenhouse gas equivalent abatement. counting can occur through double crediting (also known as double issuance), double use, and/or Carbon offset A type of carbon credit that represents a reduction in emissions - whether prevented double claiming. from entering the atmosphere or removed from the atmosphere - that is used to compensate for emissions that occur elsewhere.
+Double counting can occur through double crediting (also known as double issuance), double use, and/or double claiming.
 Double crediting or issuance Two offset units are issued for the same tonne of abatement.
 This can occur, for instance, when the same project is registered under two different carbon programs or twice under the same carbon program.
-Carbon neutrality Having a balance between emissions and absorption of greenhouse gases from the atmosphere.